tchiotludo/akhq/README.md

 If you do not override the `JVM_OPTS_FILE`, the docker container will take the defaults one instead.

 ### Kafka cluster configuration
-* `kafkahq.connections` is a key value configuration with :
+* `akhq.connections` is a key value configuration with :
   * `key`: must be an url friendly (letter, number, _, -, ... dot are not allowed here)  string the identify your cluster (`my-cluster-1` and `my-cluster-2` is the example above)
   * `properties`: all the configurations found on [Kafka consumer documentation](https://kafka.apache.org/documentation/#consumerconfigs).
 Most important is `bootstrap.servers` that is a list of host:port of your Kafka brokers.
   * `schema-registry`: *(optional)*